'X-Men' director Bryan Singer accused of drugging, raping teen

 Egan, then 17, was flown to Hawaii on at least two roughly week-long trips in 1999 where Singer allegedly provided him with drugs and booze and assaulted him in a number of non-consensual sexual acts.

-Egan's attorney, Jeff Herman, is noted for his representation of sex abuse victims, having filed suits against the Roman Catholic Church and Kevin Clash, the former voice of Sesame Street character Elmo.
+Singer, a producer and director known for television shows and movies such as "House M.D." and "The Usual Suspects" also promised Egan roles in an X-Men movie, commercials, among other projects, the lawsuit said.

+Egan and his attorney will hold a news conference on Thursday at 2 p.m.
+(2100 GMT) in Los Angeles.

-(Additional reporting by Eric M. Johnson; Editing by Mary Milliken and Cynthia Osterman)
+(Additional reporting by Eric M. Johnson; Editing by Mary Milliken and Andrew Hay)